“Max, come see these jars I found,” Lucy called.

 “I have an appointment with Dr. Glasser,” Max said.
 “We’ll meet after?”

-Dr. Glasser’s office was dark wood, high ceilings, and elegantly arched windows.
-Max often thought it felt more like a well-appointed, private library than a psychiatrist’s office.
-Everything was the height of taste and order.
-Arranged by color within their sections, two walls of books comforted one with a feeling of solidity and symmetry.
-A deceptively large desk seemed elegant with graceful Louis XIV legs that anchored iton an antique Khotan silk carpet of the palest rose, and brown, and charcoal.
+Dr. Glasser’s office, high ceilinged with gracefully arched windows, was dark wood, beautifully worn books, and elegance.
+It felt to Max more like a well-appointed private library than a psychiatrist’s office and that was the point he supposed.
+The two walls of floor to ceiling shelves held the books arranged by color within their sections, comforting in their solidity and symmetry.
+Taste and order prevailed in every detail.
+A deceptively large desk was made the perfect size for the room by graceful Louis XIV legs that anchored it on an antique Khotan silk carpet of the palest rose, brown, and charcoal.
 The carpet looked more like a watercolor than a rug.
 When Max examined it carefully, he could see delicately woven storks among reeds.
-A pair of table lamps, converted Asian urns of heavily cast bronze, set off a dark brown, leather sofa, and on the wall behind Dr. Glasser’s chair, a painting of mystical light on the Hudson River begged one to enter its realm of golden rays.
+A pair of table lamps, converted Asian urns of heavily cast bronze, set off a sofa of natural rough hemp.
+On the wall behind Dr. Glasser’s chair, a painting of mystical light on the Hudson River begged one to enter its realm of gold.
 The room had such authority and balance that it wouldn’t have mattered if Dr. Glasser was a good psychiatrist or not.
 She was, however, considered to be the best at Columbia Psychiatric.

-Max was sitting on the arm of the sofa when Dr. Glasser made her usual, stealthy entrance into the room.
-Her tiny frame would have seemed frail had she not been so formidable in her conviction that hers was the only opinion that mattered.
+Max was looking out the window when Dr. Glasser made her usual, stealthy entrance into the room.
+Her tiny frame would have seemed frail had she not been so forceful in her conviction that hers was the only opinion that mattered.
 It was impossible to know how old she was because her self-possession defied age.
 It was rumored she was nearing ninety.
-A dove grey suit of blended merino and silk in a box cut extended the silhouette of her haircut––a perfect, short, white bob.
+A dove grey suit of blended Icelandic wool and silk in a box cut extended the silhouette of her haircut––a perfect, short, white bob.
 Like her office, Dr. Glasser displayed an air that was chic, structured, methodical, and comforting.
 Max’s file rested between both her hands.
 She smiled at him.
 It was a smile without teeth showing.

 “This is good news, Max.
 How do you feel?”

-“Ask me a month from now,” he said.
+“Ask me a month from now,” he said with a hint of a smile.

 “You’ve done extraordinary work here, Max.
 You can feel confident in that.
 It’s no small achievement to find the correct balance of medications.
-Dr. Maxwell is the finest neurologist in the field and, yet, he has patients who give up long before success is within sight.”
+Dr. Maxwell is the finest neurologist in the field, yet, he has patients who give up long before success is within sight.”

 “I know, but I still miss her.
 I even miss Ratty,” Max said.